Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.44 React Dependencies & Styling the Keeper App/README.md

 ## Data Persistence in React

 If notes disappear after refreshing the page, it is because React is a front-end library and does not persist data.
 To save data, a backend such as Node and MongoDB is required.

+## Conclusion

+This project demonstrates how to use React and Material-UI to build functional and stylish applications.
+Continue to build more projects and share your work.

+## Key Takeaways

+- Material-UI provides pre-built React components and icons for rapid UI development.
+- Conditional rendering and state management enable dynamic UI behaviors, such as expanding input areas and animated buttons.
+- Styling and background patterns can be customized using external resources and CSS.
+- React is a front-end library and does not persist data without a backend.